-There is free parking after 4:00 p.m. avilable in the Northwestern University parking lot located on the south side of Garrett-Evangelical.
+There is free parking after 4:00 p.m. available in the Northwestern University parking lot located on the south side of Garrett-Evangelical.
 For Friday, participants have the option to pay for a Garrett-Evangelical Visitor's Lot parking pass ahead of time using the registration form.
 Parking passes are $8.
-For more information on parking, please contact the Residential Ministries office at email@example.com or 847.866.3939.
+For more information on parking, please contact the Residential Ministries office at firstname.lastname@example.org or 847.866.3939.

 Directions and Maps